Andrew Mountbatten-Windsor: Treatment of others

-During his four-day Southern California tour in 1984, Andrew squirted paint onto American and British journalists and photographers who were reporting on the tour, after which he told Los Angeles county supervisor Kenneth Hahn, "I enjoyed that."
-The incident damaged the clothes and equipment of reporters and the Los Angeles Herald Examiner submitted a $1,200 bill to the British consulate asking for financial compensation.
+During his four-day tour of Southern California in 1984, Andrew squirted paint at American and British journalists and photographers who were reporting on the visit, after which he told Los Angeles county supervisor Kenneth Hahn, "I enjoyed that."
+The incident damaged reporters' clothing and equipment, and the Los Angeles Herald Examiner submitted a $1,200 bill to the British consulate seeking compensation.

-The Guardian wrote in 2022, "his brusque manner with servants is well-documented.
+The Guardian wrote in 2022 that "his brusque manner with servants is well-documented.
 A senior footman once told a reporter who worked undercover at Buckingham Palace that on waking Andrew "the response can easily be 'fuck off' as 'good morning.
-Former royal protection officer Paul Page said, in an ITV documentary, that Andrew maintained a collection of "50 or 60 stuffed toys" and if they "weren't put back in the right order by the maids, he would shout and scream and become verbally abusive".
-Page later stated in the documentary Prince Andrew: Banished that different women would visit Andrew every day, and when one was denied entry into his residence by the security Andrew allegedly called one of the officers a "fat, lardy cunt" over the phone.
-Page, who was sentenced to jail for fraud in a property scheme, said of Andrew: "He's a bully."
+Former royal protection officer Paul Page, who himself was convicted and given a six-year prison sentence following a £3 million property investment scam in 2009, said in an ITV documentary that Andrew kept a collection of "50 or 60 stuffed toys" and would "shout and scream and become verbally abusive" if they "weren't put back in the right order by the maids".
+Page later alleged in the documentary Prince Andrew: Banished that different women visited Andrew daily, and that when one was denied entry by security, Andrew allegedly called an officer a "fat, lardy cunt" over the phone.
+Page said of Andrew: "He's a bully."
+In September 2026, Page said that he had contacted Thames Valley Police earlier in the year to offer information based on his experience as a royal protection officer but received no response, although the police later said that its investigation was complex and they were following all reasonable lines of inquiry.
+He subsequently contacted the US embassy in London and lodged a written statement and supporting material with the FBI concerning Andrew, Ghislaine Maxwell and women's access to Buckingham Palace, also forwarding his account to US representative Thomas Massie, who had called for allegations concerning Andrew and Jeffrey Epstein to be investigated.